The Center for Advanced Interfaith Spiritual Direction

 The Graduate Theological Foundation

 The GTF Center for Advanced Interfaith Spiritual Direction has been created to offer graduate level studies for ministry professionals who wish to deepen their knowledge and widen their experience in offering spiritual direction, particularly in interfaith settings.
 Here at GTF, we recognize that many people no longer identify with one particular faith tradition, and many consider themselves to be spiritual but not affiliated with a set religion.
 Yet in many cases, there is still a desire to find spiritual direction.
-The courses and experiences of this center are offered to equip ministry professionals in this new and transforming arena of spiritualty in today’s world.
+The courses and experiences of this center are offered to equip ministry professionals in this new and transforming arena of spirituality in today’s world.

-Doctor of Ministry in Interfaith Spiritual Direction
+Master of Arts in Interfaith Spiritual Direction

-18 online course credits (6 courses)
+24 online or residential course credits (8 courses)

 6 credits (Exit Project)